AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/index.md

 POST `https://analytics.adobe.io/api/{global-company-id}/reports`

-Click the **Request** tab in the following example to see a a request for the data shown in the visualization above, limited to the top ten values.
+Click the **Request** tab in the following example to see a POST request corresponding to the data shown in the visualization above, limited to the top ten values.
 Click the **Response** tab to see a successful JSON response for the request.

 <CodeBlock slots="heading, code" repeat="2" languages="CURL,JSON"/>